crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 and [the pull request of a previous RFC][rfc2-pr], Crossbeam guarantees that *every access to an object should happen before the object is deallocated*.
-In order to provide this guarantee, Crossbeam assumes that when a pinned thread marks an object as unlinked, *the thread already removed all the references to the object from the memory on the thread's point of view.*; and Crossbeam defers the deallocation of an unlinked object until all the threads concurrently pinned at the time the object is unlinked, are unpinned.
+In order to provide this guarantee, Crossbeam assumes that when a pinned thread marks an object as unlinked, *the thread already removed all the references to the object from the memory, and all the other threads do not reintroduce a reference to the object in the memory*; and Crossbeam defers the deallocation of an unlinked object until all the threads concurrently pinned at the time the object is unlinked, are unpinned.

 In order to track the concurrently pinned threads, Crossbeam utilizes the epoch as follows:

 - There is a local epoch `th.epoch` for each *pinned* thread `th`, and a global epoch `EPOCH`.

-- When an object is deallocated, it is marked with the **current** global epoch, as in the following pseudocode (for now, please ignore the fences and the orderings such as `Relaxed`, `Acquire`, `Release`, and `SeqCst`):
+- When an object is deallocated, it is marked with the **current** global epoch, as in the following pseudocode (fences and orderings such as `Relaxed`, `Acquire`, `Release`, and `SeqCst` will be explained below):

   ```rust
   fn unlink(l) {
     'L10: atomic::fence(SeqCst);
     'L11: let epoch = EPOCH.load(Relaxed);

     'L12: // mark `l` with `epoch`
   }
   ```